valueflows/valueflows/mkdocs/docs/specification/inverses.md

    * intents (Intent.provider or .receiver or .inScopeOf)
    * claims (Claim.provider or .receiver or .inScopeOf)
    * proposals (Proposal.inScopeOf, or a related Intent.provider or Intent.receiver)
+   * proposalsTo (Proposals.proposed where ProposedTo.proposedTo is the Agent)
    * relationships (Relationship.object or .subject or .inScopeOf)
    * roles (AgentRelationshipRoles that are AgentRelationship.relationship where the .subject or .object or .inScopeOf is the Agent)